Ladies and gentlemen, let us start your engines!

 Tony Stewart

-With 6 bedrooms, 11 full baths, and custom finishes worthy of one of NASCAR’s greatest, Tony Stewart’s house wows with its towering wood-clad interiors and welcomes visitors with features like a two-story waterfall and trout stream in the entry and a man-cave in the basement.
+With 6 bedrooms, 11 full baths, and custom finishes worthy of one of NASCAR’s greatest, the home has towering wood-clad interiors and standout features like a two-story waterfall and trout stream in the entry and a man-cave in the basement.

-The main property boasts an impressive 20,000 square feet of living space, including six bedrooms, eight full baths, and three half baths.
+The main property boasts an impressive 20,000 square feet of living space, including 6 bedrooms, 8 full baths, and 3 half baths.

 Some of the stand-out amenities include a massive indoor aquarium and a nearly 4,000-square-foot guest home.
 But there are so many of them that it’s hard to pick favorites.